-- managing our working capital through better optimization of inventory levels; - focusing on selling higher gross margin products, which will mean a greater emphasis on defense versus consumer products; the phasing out of the low resolution Video Eyewear models for which we earn a lower gross margin; and the introduction of seethrough and new high resolution Video Eyewear; - restructuring and reengineering our organization and processes to increase efficiency and reduce our operating costs wherever possible for fiscal 2011; - reducing public relations expenses for fiscal 2011; - minimizing our capital expenditures by eliminating, delaying or curtailing discretionary and non-essential spending; - reducing and deferring some research and development and delaying some planned product and new technology introductions if required; and - exploring our options with respect to new debt borrowings and equity financings;
+- managing our working capital through better optimization of inventory levels; - focusing on selling higher gross margin products, which will mean a greater emphasis on defense versus consumer products; the phasing out of the low resolution Video Eyewear models for which we earn a lower gross margin; and the introduction of seethrough and new high resolution Video Eyewear; - restructuring and reengineering our organization and processes to increase efficiency and reduce our operating costs wherever possible; - reducing public relations expenses; - minimizing our capital expenditures by eliminating, delaying or curtailing discretionary and non-essential spending; - reducing and deferring some research and development and delaying some planned product and new technology introductions; and - exploring our options with respect to new debt borrowings and equity financings

-We cannot make assurances as to whether any of these actions can be effected on a timely basis, on satisfactory terms or maintained once initiated, and even if successful, whether our liquidity plan will limit certain of our operational and strategic initiatives designed to grow our business over the long term or whether we will be able to generate sufficient cash flow from operations to service our indebtedness or otherwise fund our operations.
-These factors raise substantialdoubt about our ability to continue as a going concern.
+We cannot make assurances as to whether any of these actions can be effected on a timely basis, on satisfactory terms or maintained once initiated, and even if successful, whether our liquidity plan will limit certain of our operational and strategic initiatives designed to grow our business over the long term will be limited by the availability of capital.

+We cannot make assurances that we will be able to generate sufficient cash flow from operations to service our indebtedness or otherwise fund our operations.